openeuler-mirror/docs/content/en/docs/ApplicationDev/preparation.md

      3. Click the link provided after **Download ISO**.
 The download list is displayed.

-     4. Select the version to be downloaded, for example, openEuler 20.03 LTS.
+     4. Select the version to be downloaded, for example, openEuler 20.09.
 Then, click  **openEuler-20.09**.
 The download list is displayed.

      5. Click  **ISO**.
 The ISO download list is displayed.